What to do in San Francisco in 3 Days : The Perfect San Francisco Itinerary

 1. Visit the Golden Gate Bridge

-- Golden Gate Bridge Visitors Center – Parking available.
+- First up on the San Francisco itinerary is the Golden Gate Bridge Visitors Center – Parking available.
 From here you can choose to walk over the bridge or walk one of the trails.
 Walk to Crissy Beach, Baker Beach or Battery Godfrey’s Golden Gate Overlook for views of the bridge.

 - Battery Spencer is on Sausalito side so if you don’t have a vehicle that location may be too far.
 This location is incredible at sunrise.

 - If you’re up for the challenge you can always rent a bike and go for a long ride across the whole bridge or trail.

 A stunning event space and venue located near the golden gate bridge.
 But it’s not whats inside though that matters.
 You’ll want to see the beautiful dome and relax in the colorful gardens.

 - Address: 2032 Union Street